CVilares/Sporting-Portugal/README.md

 ### Credits

-A special thank you to my mentor, family and friends.
+A special thank you to my mentors, family,friends.
 - - -